timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 draft = false
 date = "2017-01-15T19:05:51-06:00"
 categories = ["Development"]
-tags = ["Go", "Web Development", "tutorial", "reference", "authentication"] keywords = ["web development", "go", "golang", "backend development", "passwords", "oauth", "security", "best practice"]
+tags = ["Go", "Web Development", "tutorial", "reference", "authentication", "Townsourced"] keywords = ["web development", "go", "golang", "backend development", "passwords", "oauth", "security", "best practice", "Townsourced"]
 +++

 This is part two of a set of posts breaking down some of the decisions I made when putting together the web server for